DayalMukati/byzantine-api-gateway/README.md

 # byzantine-api-gateway

 API gateway implementation providing access to Hyper Ledger Fabric (HLF) networks.
-Useful for providing application access to HLF peer nodes.
+Useful for executing Chaincode (SmartContracts) and querying the blockchain.

+Useful for integrating client applications with a network and developing distributed based applicadtions.

 ## Table of Contents